 Once you have enough data on student health and wellness, you can begin to develop programs that meet students where they are.
 It may be helpful to analyze the data into categories, each one with its own intervention.
 For example, some students may be looking for more mental health support.
 Here, you could create a student support group, with a counselor as moderator, for students to talk through their stress and brainstorm relaxation techniques.
 Or, for students looking for quick, healthy meals, host a cooking demo (virtual or in-person!) with a few meal ideas that students can make on a budget.
 If you pull ideas directly from student input, students are more likely to participate and be engaged in your wellness programming.

 College campuses are home to extremely diverse student populations.
 When designing your programs, it's critical that you are considerate of this diversity on campus, and create college wellness programs that foster inclusivity.
 Designing and hosting interventions for different demographics, whether it be race, gender, sexuality, etc. will create a safe space on campus for each and every student.
+If you’re unsure of what additional offerings you can offer your students, click here to explore how Healthie’s Free Starter Plan can help you build out your wellness services.

 ✓ Market Your College Wellness Program Effectively